ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/finance-adjust-reconcile-inventory-cost-job-queue.md

 > [!NOTE]
 > You cannot create a new job queue entry if a job queue entry for the specified task already exists.

 5. Select the **View job queue entries when finished** field to review and adjust settings.
-For more information, see [Use Job Queues to Schedule Tasks](admin-job-queues-schedule-tasks.md).
+Pro více informací navštivte [Použití fronty úloh na plánování úloh](admin-job-queues-schedule-tasks.md)

 ## To create a job queue entry for adjusting and reconciling inventory cost manually